mrcoded/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 1-isdigit.c contains a function that checks for a digit (0 through 9).
 2-mul.c contains a function that multiplies two integers.
-3-print_numbers.c contains function that prints the numbers, from 0 to 9
+3-print_numbers.c contains function that prints the numbers, from 0 to 9 4-print_most_numbers.c contains function that prints the numbers, from 0 to 9.